- About Us

 Original identification must be provided with all applications.
 No copies are accepted.

-FOR ADULT APPLICATIONS – please refer to the instructions on page 2 of the application form for a list of what ID is acceptable.
+FOR ADULT APPLICATIONS – please click here for a list of what ID is acceptable.
 You will need to supply ID that meets one of the combinations listed.

-FOR CHILD APPLICATIONS – one piece of photo ID is required for the lodging parent.
+FOR CHILD APPLICATIONS – one piece of government-issued photo ID (e.g. passport or driving licence) is required for the lodging parent.

 You should allow up to 3 weeks to receive your new passport.
 If you have an urgent need to travel, please discuss this during your interview.
 Please bring evidence of your urgent need to travel - e.g. letter from employer, tickets, etc.